 • Apply insight to solve problems. → Reason based on a basic understanding of parsers and compilers.

-• Proficiently use common technologies. → Create static, dynamic and client-side web applications.
+• Proficiently use common technologies. → Create server-rendered web applications.

-• Proficiently use common technologies. → Implement native mobile applications.
+• Proficiently use common technologies. → Create near-native mobile apps using web technology.

-• Proficiently use common technologies. → Design and use SQL databases.
+• Proficiently use common technologies. → Use databases.

 • Proficiently use common technologies. → Implement networked applications.

-• Automate software testing and deployment. → Automate deployment to a cloud platform.
+• Use automated software testing and deployment. → Automate deployment to a cloud platform.

 Application of test automation in carrying out tests.

-• Automate software testing and deployment. → Make effective use of automated testing.
+• Use automated software testing and deployment. → Make effective use of automated testing.

 Software - Manage & Control - level 2